Come Outside: Animals

 Pippin was a mixed-breed dog, half Tibetan Terrier, half Bearded Collie, roughly third generation descended from the famous American acting dog Benji and was owned and trained by the award-winning animal trainer Ann Head.
 Pippin was quite old at the start of the first series in 1993 and so she performed the slower but more complex moves while her grandson, Mr. Higgins, performed any physically demanding actions.

 Pippin retired at the end of Series 1 and Mr. Higgins took over the role of 'Pippin' entirely for Series 2 and 3.
 Mr. Higgins also starred as the Bakers dog for Bakers Complete pet food commercials and is still pictured on the products.
-He died in 2008 of old age while his grandmother, the original Pippin, died in the late 1990s.
+He died in 2008 of old age, while Pippin died in the late 1990s.

 Many other animals took part in Come Outside.
-Specially-shot footage included snails from London Zoo, frogs at Chester Zoo, geese at Folly Farm in Gloucestershire, rabbits at Tilgate Nature Centre in West Sussex, butterflies in the Butterfly Centre, Eastbourne, hedgehogs supplied by St. Tiggywinkles Animal Hospital and spiders from a private collection.
+Specially-shot footage included snails from London Zoo, frogs at Chester Zoo, geese at Folly Farm in Pembrokeshire, rabbits at Tilgate Nature Centre in West Sussex, butterflies in the Butterfly Centre, Eastbourne, hedgehogs supplied by St. Tiggywinkles Animal Hospital and spiders from a private collection.
 In addition archive shots were provided by the BBC's Natural History Film Library in Bristol.

 Production details

 Elizabeth Bennett created the format and characters, wrote the scripts, directed many of the programmes and produced all three series.

 Two different production companies were involved.
 Series 1 was made by Spelthorne Productions, which has since closed; Series 2 and 3 were made by Elizabeth Bennett's production company Tricorn Associates.

 Aerial views of the various locations visited by Auntie Mabel were shot by Jeremy Braben.

 Series 1 was set in a cottage on the corner of Denham Airfield in Buckinghamshire, and was used to provide the exterior shots of Auntie Mabel's house.
 She would come out of the house, walk through the back garden and on to the airfield to climb into her aeroplane (A 1989 Slingsby T67C Firefly registered G-RAFG).
 The interiors were shot at Capital Studios in Wandsworth, South West London.
-Chronologically, this series takes place after Series 2 & 3.